 Catastrophe Reinsurance Underwriting Results - Our catastrophe unit generated \$122.8 million of underwriting income in the first quarter of 2008, compared to \$73.8 million in the first quarter of 2007, an increase of \$49.0 million.
 The increase in underwriting income was due primarily to a \$60.8 million decrease in net claims and claim expenses principally related to a decrease in current accident year losses as a result of a relatively low level of insured catastrophes in the first quarter of 2008, compared to the first quarter of 2007, which was negatively impacted by Kyrill as discussed above.
 In the first quarter of 2008, our catastrophe unit generated a net claims and claim expense ratio of 17.6%, an underwriting expense ratio of 11.5% and a combined ratio of 29.1%, compared to 45.6%, 17.6% and 63.2%, respectively, in the first quarter of 2007.
-Current accident year losses of \$30.2 million were down \$59.8 million from \$90.0 million in the first quarter of 2007, primarily due to the occurrence of Kyrill in the first quarter of 2007, an increase of \$2.1.7 million in the first quarter of 2007.
-Ceded premiums earned totaled \$79.8 million in the first quarter of 2008 compared to \$56.1 million in the first quarter of 2007, an increase of \$2.3.7 million.
+Current accident year losses of \$30.2 million were down \$59.8 million from \$90.0 million in the first quarter of 2007, primarily due to the occurrence of Kyrill in the first quarter of 2007 as discussed above.
+During the first quarter of 2008, we experienced \$0.3 million of unfavorable development on prior year reserves compared to \$1.3 million of unfavorable development in the first quarter of 2007.
+Ceded premiums earned totaled \$79.8 million in the first quarter of 2008 compared to \$56.1 million in the first quarter of 2007, an increase of \$23.7 million.
 The increase in ceded premiums earned was due to an increase in attractively priced quota share reinsurance protection available and our decision to purchase more coverage to manage our portfolio of risks.
 The decrease in our underwriting expense ratio to 11.5% in the first quarter of 2008 from 17.6% in the first quarter of 2007 was principally driven by a decrease in acquisition expenses and is primarily the result of higher profit commissions on ceded premiums earned, as discussed above, as well as a result of the more profitable underwriting results.
-The increase was partially offset by a \$2.7 million increase in operational expenses due to growth in staffing and related compensation and other general and administrative expenses.
+The increase was partially offset by a \$2.7 million increase